Text-to-SQL Systems: Tutorial & Best Practices

 - Data masking is the process of obscuring or masking sensitive data (e.g., credit card numbers or social security numbers) prior to its presentation to users.
 This enables users to query the data while guaranteeing that sensitive information is concealed.

 - Role-based access control (RBAC) is essential in enterprise systems to guarantee that only authorized users can access specific data fields or tables.
-RBAC can enforce strict data access rules based on user roles, ensuring that sensitive data is only accessible to those with the appropriate clearance.
+RBAC can enforce strict data access rules based on user roles, ensuring that sensitive data is only accessible to those with the appropriate clearance.some text

 SELECT SUM(sale_amount) AS total_sales